Aprkot/Super-Mario-World-Remastered-Plus/README.md

 Note that this game is still very buggy since I lack the proper coding skills to truly polish it.

+If you want a truly polished version of this game, I would recommend the SMW Widescreen Patch https://github.com/VitorVilela7/wide-snes
+You can also find some extra patches at https://www.smwcentral.net/?p=section&s=smwpatches

 ### Download: https://github.com/Boswer811/Super-Mario-World-Remastered-Plus/releases